 With the pandemic and its residual impact occurring over three financial years, it impacted in the short-term on the plans for transformation for 2020/21, 2021/22 and 2022/23.
-It is the principle of the one-off use of reserves which supports short-term to medium term financial resilience so the Council can continue service provision, the managing of increased financial pressures linked into high inflationary increases in cost and allow further time for the transformational activity to be embedded.
+It is the principle of one-off reserves which supports short-term to medium term financial resilience so the Council can continue service provision, the managing of increased financial pressures linked into high inflationary increases in cost and allow further time for the transformational activity to be embedded.